-When writing programs in our day-to-day life, we usually come across situations where we need to use a little maths to get the task done.
+When writing programs in our day-to-day life, we often come across situations where we need to use a little maths to get the task done.
 Like other programming languages, Python provides various operators to perform basic calculations like

 * for multiplication,